aasensio/estes_park18/README.md

   * Bx=By=Bz : 100 G

 Try to invert the previous observations starting from a different model and check how much information you can get.
+Try changing the noise value.

 #### Inversion 2